Box score (baseball)

 A box score is a chart used in baseball to present data about player achievement in a particular game.
 An abbreviated version of the box score, duplicated from the field scoreboard, is the line score.
 The Baseball Hall of Fame credits Henry Chadwick with the invention of the box score in 1858.

 Line score

 The line score is a two-line chart that reports each team's run totals by inning, and total runs, total hits, and total errors on a line.
 The visiting team is on the top line and the home team on the bottom line.
 The terms top of the inning and bottom of the inning are derived from their positions in the line score.
 Sometimes, the winning team is bolded or colored for quick-reference.
-If the home team is leading after the top of the 9th inning, an "X" is placed for that team's entry in the line score for the bottom of the 9th inning instead of a number of runs scored since the team does not bat in the bottom of the 9th inning.
+If the home team is leading after the top of the 9th inning, an "X" is placed for that team's entry in the line score for the bottom of the 9th inning instead of a number of runs scored since the home team does not bat in the bottom of the 9th inning if they are leading.

 Line score for the Brooklyn Dodgers–New York Giants pennant-winning game of October 3, 1951: